 Good induction programs can increase productivity, employee engagement, and retention.
 They help in reducing attrition and short-term turnover of staff.
 They also help improve employee morale, make new hires feel welcome and comfortable in the new environment, and motivate them to perform at an optimum level.
 The program also help them gauge the bigger picture and work towards fulfilling organizational objectives.

 These programs can also play a critical role with regard to socialization and building the right connections needed to succeed.
 They also serve the purpose of setting expectations and short term goals for the employee to focus on.
-In addition well designed induction programs can significantly increase the speed to competency of new employees, thus meaning they are more productive in a shorter period of time.
+In addition, well-designed induction programs can significantly accelerate processes designed to help new hires reach expected competency standards, thus ensuring they are more productive in a shorter period of time.

 A good induction programme will include the following activities:

 - Introduction to terms and conditions (for example, benefits, how to apply for a leave, working hours, holiday entitlement, how to make expense claims, etc.).

 - Job description along with key duties and responsibilities